How Steven Spielberg Scored A Lucrative Percentage Of "Star Wars" Off A Desperate George Lucas

-But as crazy as this sounds, Star Wars didn't always seem like a such a sure bet.
-In fact, production of the the first Star Wars movie was such a disaster that at one especially dark point, a hopeless George Lucas went to his good buddy Steven Spielberg for help.
-What transpired next would would turn out to be one of the greatest bets ever made in history.
-A bet that, still to this day, earns Spielberg millions upon millions of dollars for a movie he had absolutely nothing to do with.
+As crazy as this sounds, Star Wars didn't always seem like a sure bet.
+In fact, production of the first Star Wars movie was such a disaster that at one especially dark point, a hopeless George Lucas went to his good buddy Steven Spielberg for help.
+What transpired next would turn out to be one of the greatest bets ever made in history.
+A bet that still, to this day, earns Spielberg millions upon millions of dollars for a movie he had absolutely nothing to do with.

-At the peak of his post production depression, George decided to take a weekend trip to the Mobile, Alabama set of Steven Spielberg's film "Close Encounters of the Third Kind".
-The weekend was meant to clear his head and help him regain some confidence, unfortunately the visit had the exact opposite effect.
-In Spielberg's own words:
+At the peak of his post-production depression, George decided to take a weekend trip to the Mobile, Alabama, set of Steven Spielberg's film "Close Encounters of the Third Kind."
+The weekend was meant to clear his head and help him regain some confidence.
+Unfortunately, the visit had the exact opposite effect.
+As Spielberg would later recall:

 At this point, a very desperate George Lucas made a fateful bet.
 Again, in Spielberg's own words:

-So who ended up on top in this bet?
-Close Encounters was a big hit in it's own right, going on to earn $300 million.
-But as we mentioned above, that's doesn't even scratch the surface of the overwhelming success of Star Wars.
-By the end of 1978, Star Wars' worldwide box office receipts totaled $500 million, which earned Spielberg roughly $12.5 million.
-That's equal to $46.675 million in inflation adjusted dollars.
-Even 30 years later, that fateful bet is still putting millions of dollars into Steven Spielberg's bank account.
-One final time, in his own words:
+By the end of 1978, Star Wars' worldwide box office receipts totaled $500 million, earning Spielberg a nice little $12.5 million bonus.
+That's the same as earning around $70 million in inflation-adjusted dollars.
+Even decades years later, that fateful bet is still putting millions of dollars into Steven Spielberg's bank account.

 What's the lesson here?
 Maybe it's as simple as always supporting your friends in their time of need.
 You never know how karma might come back in your favor!